dlebansais/PgBreeder-Disclosed/README.md

 This tab displays the genome of the currently selected pet.
 Double-click a gene to change how it modifies traits (if applicable).
 Once done, you can export this information in a text file with the **Genome** button.
 Conversely, you can import what others have found and this new information will appear in tooltips.

 The *best pairing mate* is a suggestion, based on genes of pets of the opposite sex that are in stables and not busy, of the best pet to mate with for the purpose of obtaining recessive genes.
+Three calculations are made:

++ A generic score, where a resulting mixed gene counts for 1/2 and a recessive gene for 1.
++ A recessive score, where only recessive resulting genes count (useful when optimizing a pool).
++ A traits score, where each gene count based on its effect on traits (useful when breeding for optimized battlefield traits).
+All traits are considered of equal value for now, except that Virility/Fertility doesn't count.

 ## Pool